-The 57 hectares planted to vines produce about 250,000 bottles of wine.
-Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most-advanced research practices.
+The 57 hectares planted with vines produce about 250,000 bottles of wine.
+Paolo Rodaro preserves a sapient balance between the age-old winemaking secrets and the most advanced research practices.
 In 2018, the winery planted an additional six hectares of vines, of which three are devoted to experiments aimed at eliminating anti-pest treatments.
-Rodaro does not purchase grapes or wine from other parties; instead, its wines are made exclusively from grapes that the winery itself grows.
+Rodaro does not purchase grapes or wine from other parties; instead, its wines are made exclusively from grapes that the winery grows itself.